gvwilson/sensibleadventures/santas/santas.md

 "I know you did," Gran-Granna said gently.
 "What about your elves?"

-"Out through the back door."
+"Out through the back chimney."
 The second santa shifted and winced, then waved Gran-Granna off a second time.
 "They're safe,